-Employees of Eureka College compose three separate classifications and follow criteria established within the Federal Labor Standards Act for exempt status.
+Employees of Eureka College compose three separate classifications and Eureka College follows criteria established under the federal Fair Labor Standards Act for exempt status.
 These classifications are:

 - 1) Exempt, full time

 - 2) Non-exempt, full-time

-- 3) Non-exempt, part-time
+- 3) Non-exempt, part-time and temporary

-Employees working an average of twenty-five (25) hours or more per week on a yearround (12 continuous months) basis are classified as full-time employees and are entitled to participate in all fringe benefits.
+Staff working an average of 25 hours or more per week on a year-round basis (1300 hours or greater over 12 continuous months) and faculty with an academic year credit load of 15 hours or more are classified as benefits eligible employees and are entitled to participate in all fringe benefits.

-Employees who regularly work an average of less than 25 hours per week (per 12 continuous months) and those who work on a temporary or on an as needed basis are classified as part-time employees.
-Part-time employees do not qualify for any fringe benefits provided by the College.
+Faculty with less than a 15 credit hour load, staff who regularly work an average of less than 25 hours per week on a year-round basis (less than 1300 hours over 12 continuous months) and those who work on a temporary or as needed basis are classified as non-benefits eligible employees and do not qualify for any fringe benefits provided by the College.

 III.
-NON-EMPLOYEE CLASSIFICATIONS (e.g., Advisors, Volunteers and Interns)
+NON-EMPLOYEE CLASSIFICATIONS (e.g., Ministry Advisors, Volunteers, Interns, and Independent Contractors)

 The College recognizes the representation of external groups that provide individuals to serve as resource persons or "advisors" for the campus community (i.e. Fellowship of Christian Athletes, Habitat for Humanity, etc.).
 The College also recognizes other individuals who volunteer their time and efforts on behalf of the College.
-Professional internships are working situations in which an individual who has already completed at least a baccalaureate degree at an accredited institution commits to full or part-time work for a period of time of no more than one semester or one academic year, during which he or she receives no compensation.
-The purpose of such an internship is to provide the intern with substantial "hands on" experience in his or her chosen field (See Appendices 1 & 9 for further information).
+Professional internships are working situations in which an individual who has already completed at least a baccalaureate degree at an accredited institution commits to full or part-time work for a period of time of no more than one academic year, during which he or she receives no compensation.
+The purpose of such an internship is to provide the intern with substantial "hands on" experience in his or her chosen field (See Appendices 1, 2 & 10 for further information).
+An independent contractor is a natural person, business, or corporation that provides goods or services to the College under terms specified in a written contract and these relationships are not considered and should not be construed as an employee of the College.